NZR A class (1906): A 409

 The eighth locomotive built, A 409, was built in 1908 as a two-cylinder simple-expansion locomotive for comparative purposes against the four-cylinder compounds.
 Fitted with an ALCO superheater as a trial when built, it was marginally more powerful than the other A class locomotives as a result despite having only two cylinders.
-Despite its differences, it was classified for a time as AB 409 up until the 1930s along with the mechanically derived AB class locomotives.
+Despite its differences, it was classified for a time just as AB 409 up until the 1930s along with the mechanically derived AB class locomotives.

-A 409 was withdrawn in October 1959 and was scrapped at Linwood locomotive depot as being largely non-standard.
+A 409 was withdrawn from service in October 1959 and was scrapped at Linwood locomotive depot as being largely non-standard.